-The beauty I am referring to now, is the venerable frequency meter, model BC-221 or SCR-211 -- which you have seen at numerous swap meets or other places where cheap hams abide.
+The beauty I am referring to now, is the venerable frequency meter, model BC-221 or SCR-211 -- which you have seen at numerous swap meets or other places where cheap hams congregate.
 Anyway, a long time ago, my dad had secured one and for several instances when I visited him, he sang its praises and regaled me in the tales of his restoration efforts -- down to the AC/DC power supply he fabricated.

 |N6ABV's power supply sans 0A2 regulator|

 Well, bored to tears and browsing eBay, I came upon an offering form a person in Orange, California for-a-brand-new-in-the-box TS 323 which was the Navy's version of this type of instrument designed for 20 Mc through 450 Mc.
-(It does not seem right to use modern day frequency in conjunction with these old fellas, so I won't.)
+(It does not seem right to use modern day frequency units with these old fellas, so I won't.)
 Naturally, I could not let this slide so I forked over $120 and, since the guy was in Orange, it was a hop, skip, and a jump to hand him 6 double sawbucks and cart it home.

 |Here's what it must be like to be caught in a time warp: brand new in the fifties, baby!|